Youth Court Survey (YCS)

-A number of tools have been developed for the ICCS/YCS to minimize or correct errors.
-System error may be introduced during the extraction and transcription of provincial or territorial data into ICCS/YCS format.
-The ICCS/YCS has attempted to minimize this source of error by implementing a standard interface development methodology that requires a complete testing of the software by both the ICCS/YCS and the province/territory prior to implementation.
+Also, system error may be introduced during the extraction and transcription of provincial or territorial data into YCS format.
+The YCS has attempted to minimize this source of error by implementing a standard interface development methodology that requires a complete testing of the software by both the YCS and the province/territory prior to implementation.

 Field values that do not meet edit specifications or are out of range are deemed to be 'not available' and are re-coded accordingly such that processing may continue.
 Imputations such as donor imputation are not performed.

 Records that are missing key fields (province or territory, court location, information number, accused identifier, charge sequence number, and court appearance date) are rejected.